spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_batteryMaterials_batteryMaterialLocation_componentName |
 | **Expected Value** | Human-readable text indicating the name of the component (e.g., "Cathode", "Anode") |

----

 ###### 6.1.4.3.4.2 componentId {#DigitalBatteryPassport_materialComposition_batteryMaterials_batteryMaterialLocation_componentId}

-The *componentId* is a unique identifier assigned to each battery component.
+The `componentId` is a unique identifier assigned to each battery component.
 This identifier is essential for tracking and managing materials throughout the supply chain, ensuring compliance with regulations and facilitating inventory management.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|